 You should probably tick “Yes” if:

-- you use something else to help you at home, for example a light-up doorbell or textphone
+- you need to use something else to help you at home, for example a light-up doorbell or textphone

 - you use an aid either all the time or sometimes

 - a friend or family member fills in the gaps in conversations